What can't I eat when pregnant?

 Find out more about what food is safe to eat during pregnancy at NHS online.

 Do you have any tips or advice for eating during pregnancy?
-We'd love to hear from you below.
+We'd love to hear from you in the comments below.

 All health content on bbcgoodfood.com is provided for general information only, and should not be treated as a substitute for the medical advice of your own doctor or any other health care professional.
 If you have any concerns about your general health, you should contact your local health care provider.
 See our website terms and conditions for more information.